-RICHARD J S YOUNG
+Richard J S Young

-I enjoy colour and making marks.
-My drawings and watercolour paintings are explorations of how the paint or pencil interact with the paper...For me, my more interesting images are those that are cerebral and require some interpretation on the part of the viewer.
-Certainly, my exhibition pieces are like that.
-I am primarily a figurative artist; I enjoy drawing and painting the figure
+"I enjoy colour and making marks.
+My drawings and paintings are explorations of how the paint or pencil interact with the surface...for me, my more interesting images are those that are cerebral and require some interpretation on the part of the viewer.
+Certainly, my exhibition oil paintings are like that.
+I am primarily a figurative artist with an abstract adventurous element, I enjoy drawing and painting the figure.
+My interest in photographic arts and cinema have both left marks on my image creating."

 2019 44AD Associates Exhibition, Bath